ztyyLV/web-twain-docs/indepth/deployment/service.md

 ### What does it do

 Dynamsoft Service sets up a local HTTP service that accepts requests from JavaScript code running in the browser and performs operations accordingly.
-The following are a few examples
+The following are a few examples.

+> NOTE
+>
+> These requests are handled by the JavaScript client of the library.
+Please do not try to make similar requests in your own code without consulting [Dynamsoft Support]({{site.about}}getsupport.html).

 #### Return availability